Russia's war on Ukraine latest: Russia unleashes barrage of missiles | Law-Order

 * Ukraine's military said it shot down 54 missiles out of 69 launched by Russia.
 Moscow fired air and sea-based cruise missiles, anti-aircraft guided missiles and S-300 ADMS at energy infrastructure facilities in eastern, central, western and southern regions.
 The attacks followed an overnight assault by 'kamikaze' drones * Ukraine's Prime Minister Denys Shmyhal said energy facilities were damaged and emergency shutdowns may be implemented to avoid accidents in the networks.

 * Houses were hit in Kyiv by the fragments of downed missiles and a business and a playground were also damaged.
 Three people were injured in the attacks on the city, authorities said.
-Residential buildings in Zaporizhzia and were also damaged.
-DIPLOMACY
+Residential buildings in Zaporizhzia and were also damaged. * Belarus' defence ministry said its air defences had downed a Ukrainian S-300 missile in a field, during one of Russia's largest missile attacks against Ukraine since the start of the war.

+DIPLOMACY * There are no particular signs that Russia wants peace in Ukraine, Italian Prime Minister Giorgia Meloni said, urging continued international backing for Kyiv.

 * Russia announced it would ban oil sales to countries that abide by a price cap imposed this month by the West.
 QUOTES

 "Senseless barbarism.
 These are the only words that come to mind seeing Russia launch another missile barrage at peaceful Ukrainian cities ahead of New Year," said Ukraine's Foreign Minister Dmytro Kuleba.
-(Compiled by Himani Sarkar, Alexandra Hudson, Gareth Jones)
+(Compiled by Himani Sarkar and Gareth Jones)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)